Chief Kettle of the Squaxin Island Tribe

-Not much has been recorded about the Squaxin Chief Kettle.
+Not much has been left recorded about the Squaxin Chief Kettle.
 He is found in the records under a variety of names including Kettle, Kethlid, and Labatum.
 Sometimes he is also referred to as Sitkum Kettle, potentially as a reference to his short stature.
-In Chinook the word Sitkum means “short” or “small” when referring to a person.
+In Chinook the word Sitkum means “half”, but can also mean “short”, or “small” when referring to a person.
 Though he was of relatively short height, as evidenced by one of the few surviving pictures of him, he had a stocky build, and was overall a very sturdy man.
 Even into old age he was known to be agile, spry and strong, never letting his body keep him from pursuing his goals.

 Chief Kettle lived his early life similarly to how many people of the seven inlets would have lived: fishing, hunting, and harvesting shellfish in accordance with the seasons.
 He was also a prominent leader in his community.
 By the time of the Medicine Creek Treaty he had already begun being called Chief.
-Two other prominent community members, James Tobin and Mud Bay Sam, two prominent residents of Oyster Bay, had this to say about Chief Kettle’s role in the community:
+Two other prominent community members, James Tobin and Mud Bay Sam, had this to say about Chief Kettle’s role in the community:

 A local newspaper in 1857, published shortly after the Puget Sound War – or Indian War as it was called then – had this to say about the Squaxin tribe at the time:

 After the war, some of the folks who were originally from Case Inlet moved to the Skokomish reservation, due to the historically close relationship that existed between the Case inlet and Skokomish communities.
 Others, including the Kettles and Tobins, moved to Mud Bay and Oyster Bay with friends and relatives to escape the inadequate living conditions which existed on the Island, and to pursue economic ventures which would uplift them financially, specifically in oystering and woodworking.
-Chief Kettle would continue to be a prominent community leader for the remainder of his life in both Mud Bay and in Oyster Bay where he lived, being known as both a strong local leader, and a kind-hearted, down-to-earth man.
+Chief Kettle would continue to be a prominent community leader for the remainder of his life in both Mud Bay and in Oyster Bay where he lived, known as both a strong voice of the people, and a kind-hearted, down-to-earth man.

 After the war, Chief Kettle spent nearly all of his time in either Oyster Bay or Mud Bay helping his community in a variety of ways.
-In April of 1874 Chief Kettle and three others volunteered to help complete the Olympia-Tenino railway, and was acknowledged for his contribution in the Washington Standard News Paper:
+In April of 1874 Chief Kettle and three other community members volunteered to help complete the Olympia-Tenino railway, and was acknowledged for his contribution in the Washington Standard News Paper:

 In 1879 Chief Kettle, then an appointed minister, performed a marriage for Harry Weatherall and Sallie Hall, a Case Inlet Squaxin relative of Kettle’s, on Oyster Bay.
 James Tobin had been asked by Harry to translate for Kettle and convey to him that he wanted to marry Sallie, because Kettle “only spoke Indian”.
 Apparently Kettle was not fond of the idea, and resisted for some time.
 As Tobin recalls in 1911, “The old gentleman didn’t want to marry them at all, because Bostons throw their women away and he didn’t want Sallie to live with him.”
 Tobin later remarked that Kettle “kicked on white people marrying Indians.”
 Harry persisted however, insisting that he wouldn’t run away, and that he wanted to be married in the style of “the Bostons”.
 Eventually, partly because of a change in laws regarding marriages between whites and Natives, and also partly because of some encouragement by Tobin, Kettle acquiesced and performed the marriage on the Tobin’s Eld Inlet property.
 Over three hundred Natives from around the sound and Neah Bay attended the wedding, and the Tobins provided all the food.